-1.5 Who has standing to bring an action for breach of competition law and what are the available mechanisms for multiple claimants?
-For instance, is there a possibility of collective claims, class actions, actions by representative bodies or any other form of public interest litigation?

-1. Appeal of JFTC orders and the JFTC's decision through the JFTC administrative proceedings
+- 1.5 Who has standing to bring an action for breach of competition law and what are the available mechanisms for multiple claimants?
+For instance, is there a possibility of collective claims, class actions, actions by representative bodies or any other form of public interest litigation? - Appeal of JFTC orders and the JFTC's decision through the JFTC administrative proceedings

 In accordance with Japanese administrative law, a person must have "standing" to bring an action against the JFTC for quashing a JFTC order.
 The addressee of a cease and desist order or an administrative surcharge payment order rendered by the JFTC, may file a complaint against such JFTC orders and an appeal against the JFTC's decision made in response to such complaint through the administrative proceedings.
+Under the 2013 Amendment, the addressee of a cease and desist order or an administrative surcharge payment order rendered by the JFTC may file a complaint to quash such JFTC orders with the Tokyo District Court.